kennic/FrameLayoutKit/README.md

 ## Code style migration

-Version 4.0.0 introduce new operator style as well as VStackLayout and HStackLayout for shorter code
+Version 4.0.0 introduce new operand style as well as VStackLayout and HStackLayout for shorter code

 ```swift
 // Old style